DACS Research Teaching Amateur radio Miscellaneous Contact

 I'm currently (co)advising the following PhD students:

-I'm also the programme mentor for students following the MSc Telematics study program, and a member of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.
+I'm also the programme mentor for students following the MSc Telematics study program, and chairman of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.

 My main hobby is amateur radio.
 Information on some of my amateur-radio related projects, including several computer programs for Linux and other unix-like systems, is available at my amateur radio page.
 The university's amateur radio club ETGD has its own homepage (in Dutch).
 Perhaps the most visible result of my amateur radio activities is the WebSDR system, allowing many users to simultaneously use and tune a radio receiver via the internet.